MohammedFadin/mfp-openshift/README.md

 ##Deploying MFP v8 on Openshift
 - Mysql  Ver 15.1 Distrib 10.2.22-MariaDB, for Linux (x86_64) using  EditLine wrapper
 - JDBC Driver Connector/J 5.1.49
-- JOB will be triggered as soon as Operator is deployed
+- OCP JOB will be triggered as soon as Operator is deployed, you can check logs there in case MFP pods not created

 ## Running MFP on Mac OSX
 - Download the MFP Server